Hong Kong rail operator to suspend some ticket sales to China's Wuhan

-HONG KONG, Jan 23 (Reuters) - Hong Kong rail operator MTR Corp Ltd said on Thursday it would suspend sales of high speed tickets to and from China’s Wuhan city, the source of an outbreak of a new flu-like virus.
+HONG KONG (Reuters) - Hong Kong rail operator MTR Corp Ltd said on Thursday it would suspend sales of high speed tickets to and from China’s Wuhan city, the source of an outbreak of a new flu-like virus.

 The MTR Corp said in a statement that the decision had been made after communicating with its railway partners in China.